coronacionRussell/snapcheck-tr/DATA_DICTIONARY.md

     -   `teacherId` (string): The `uid` of the teacher who created the class.
     -   `teacherName` (string): The full name of the teacher.
     -   `studentCount` (number): The number of students enrolled in the class.
+    -   `pendingSubmissions` (number): A real-time count of submissions in this class with the status 'Pending Review'.

 #### Sub-collection: `students`